Metapenaeus bennettae: Distribution

 The greentail prawn is endemic to the east coast of Australia and has been found as a non-native species in New Zealand.

 Its distribution in New Zealand is tracked as a "key" invasive or indicator non-indigenous species.

 Commercial use

 They are collected commercially and recreationally for food.
 Marketable prawns are around 8–10 cm and 8 g, though they can grow to 13 cm.
 They form part of the (500 t/yr) "bay prawn" catch in Queensland, primarily from Moreton Bay.
 Bay prawns include M. bennettae, M. insolitus, school prawns (M. macleayi), and juveniles of larger species.
 In New South Wales, the greentail is a secondary catch of trawling for school and king prawns and for squid in the Clarence, Hunter, and Hawkesbury Rivers.
-From 1991 to 2009, the annual landing of greentail prawns in NSW varied between 10–60 t.
+From 1991 to 2009, the annual landing of greentail prawns in NSW varied between 10 and 60 t.
 Together, M. bennettae and M.insolitus have the export code PWY "Prawns - Bay", distinct from PWS "Prawns - School" for M. dalli and M. macleayi.
 The CAAB (Codes for Australian Aquatic Biota) species code is 28 711022.